The Last Boy Scout: Filming

 The Last Boy Scout was filmed in 90 days between March 11 and June 9, 1991.
+Filming took place primarily in and around Los Angeles, California.
+The football stadium scenes were filmed at the Los Angeles Memorial Coliseum and San Diego Stadium.

 The movie had a very troubled production.
 Conflict and arguments flared between Joel Silver, Bruce Willis and Tony Scott.
-Although they partner up in the film, Willis and Damon Wayans hated working with each other.
-Silver was described as "insane, with long, horrible fits of sanity,” and was compared to a fighter pilot riding as a passenger.
-“As soon as you hit a little bit of turbulence, he’s right away going to throw the guy out of the window and take over the steering.”
-Taylor Negron, who played Milo, described Silver as extremely hands-on in every aspect of the production.
+Although they partner up in the film, Willis and Damon Wayans really disliked working with each other.
+Silver was described as "insane, with long, horrible fits of sanity," and was compared to a fighter pilot riding as a passenger.
+"As soon as you hit a little bit of turbulence, he's right away going to throw the guy out of the window and take over the steering."
+Taylor Negron also remarked that Silver was directly involved throughout the production.

-Assistant director James Skotchdopole attributed the tension on-set to an “overabundance of alpha males on that project.
+Assistant director James Skotchdopole attributed the tension on-set to an "overabundance of alpha males on that project.
 Bruce was at the height of his stardom, so was Joel, so was Tony and so was Shane.
 There were a lot of people who had a lot of opinions about what to do.
 There were some heated, early-Nineties, testosterone charged personalities on the line.
-It was a ‘charged environment,’ shall we say.”
+It was a 'charged environment,' shall we say."
 Writer Shane Black had to wrestle with the script.
-“I was forced to do more rewriting on that movie than on anything else I’ve done.
+"I was forced to do more rewriting on that movie than on anything else I've done.
 There was tremendous pressure from the studio to get Bruce Willis and have this be a follow-up to Die Hard.
-He was reluctant, and rightly so: ‘This whole movie is about me saving my wife.
-I just did that in Die Hard.’
-So they said, ‘OK, let’s minimize the wife and, and while we’re at it, add a big finale.'
-There was a general pressure to somehow make it bigger.”
+He was reluctant, and rightly so: 'This whole movie is about me saving my wife.
+I just did that in Die Hard.'
+So they said, 'OK, let's minimize the wife and, and while we're at it, add a big finale.'
+There was a general pressure to somehow make it bigger."